pablodecm/phd_thesis/src/102_chapter_2.md

 measurement of charged hadrons, identifying measure the energy of neutral hadrons and photons and as well as to facilitate the identification and reconstruction of electrons.

+Once the basic *elements* for event reconstruction have been constructed, charged particle tracks and calorimeter cluster are linked together to form *blocks*.
+This step is an attempt to group the various traces that particle can leave in the various sub-detectors, by linking pairs of elements based on their distance in the $(\eta,\phi)$ plane and other properties depending of the specific sub-systems considered.
+When considering links between inner tracker and the calorimeter clusters, the curvature of the tracks and considerations regarding the detector geometry are taken into account.
+Calorimeter cluster-to-cluster links between the HCAL and ECAL, and between the ECAL and the pre-shower clusters are also sought.
+Additionally, ECAL clusters possibly created by bremsstrahlung photons can also be linked to electron-like tracks if they are consistent with an extrapolation of the track tangent.
+Finally, links between two tracks due subsequent photon conversion via pair production also considered if the sum of track momenta matches the mentioned electron-like track tangent.

+The outcome of the aforementioned procedure is a set of blocks of elements for a given collision readout, formed by associating elements that have been directly linked or share a common link with other elements.
+The following reconstruction step is referred as *object identification*, and its to associate blocks to a list of particle candidates, also known as *physics objects*.
+This is done secuentially, starting out by the objects that more easily identified (e.g. muons) and progressively masking out the blocks that are considered for each object until all particles candidates have been reconstructed.